Stacey is wearing a neon green blouse, their hair is parted down the middle while two silver hoop earring shine through their brown black hair.

 B Stacey Villalobos (they/them/theirs) is a cultural steward and interdisciplinary artist from the San Gorgonio Pass of Southern California with native and ancestral roots in Jalisco, México.
 They are a queer descendent of immigrants and comes from a lineage of artists, educators and land stewards.
 They are developing their work and practice on the ancestral lands of the Tiwa peoples of Albuquerque, New Mexico and holds space for community engagement through their online and in person programs.
 Over the past 10 years they have had the honor of working with youth and families of color as a community educator, co-facilitated a racial justice program for California desert conservation advocates and supported relational healing and reconciliation efforts in service of Indigenous peoples throughout the West of the so-called United States.

-Through their small business Song Dog Relations LLC, Blanca Stacey offers interpretive hikes, overnight backcountry outings, specialized field seminars and workshops on traditional and cultural practices.
-To learn more about the programs and services they offer please visit the features tab.
+Through their small business Song Dog Relations LLC, Blanca offers programs and services rooted in land, art and connection.
+Examples of this work include interpretive hikes, overnight backcountry outings, specialized field seminars and workshops on traditional and cultural practices.
+To learn more about Song Dog please visit the services tab.

 Testimonials